PegasisForever/python_handouts/Variables.md

 ## Test If it Works

-Now we already assigned a value to a variable, but how can we actually comfirm it?
+Now we already assigned a value to a variable, but how can we actually confirm it?
 Use `print()` function.
 Since we are not starting teaching function yet, the only thing you need to know is **put your variable name in the brackets, this function will show what’s in the variable in the shell**.

 For example: